Interviewed by Alexander Vygovskyy

 Then everyone tried to dissuade me — relatives, friends, acquaintances, even the seminary superiors.
 I did not listen, though, and yielded to the Bishop’s exhortations.
 So I became a priest, a “precocious” priest …

 Reference: Priesthood is a sacrament in which, through Holy Ordination, the Holy Spirit descends on the properly elected and equips him to administer sacraments and shepherd the flock of Christ (Orthodox Catechism).

 They assigned us to a parish in Belaya Tserkov.
 The home was a leaning and dilapidated “Shevchenko hut” (shack).
 There were also financial difficulties that soon provoked family quarrels, misunderstandings, and dissatisfaction.
 In addition, I couldn’t get along well with the child.
 Years passed, but it didn’t get any better.

 One day, my wife bursts out: “Let’s go to the bishop to discuss a divorce.”
-I grabbed my head: “How?
+I grabbed my head and in my review here: “How?
 Why? ” It appears, that in those circumstances, she began to be jealous for me over everyone, even my parents.
 Then it became even worse.
 Well, I went to the Diocesan Bishop, but he didn’t particularly interdict.
 In this case, he said to divorce and become a monk.
 I told him, I still wasn’t ready.
 Maybe return to a parish and remain celibate?
 Vladika wouldn’t allow it.
 “Have a celibate parish priest in the diocese?
 Absolutely not. ”

 Besides, I still desired to have a family and children, and to bring them up as true Orthodox Christians.
 To this, Vladika said that I would have to stop serving as a priest.
 Then, without waiting for the ecclesiastical court, I wrote a statement and returned the priestly cross and cassock to the diocese.